Meditation For Sleep As A Bedtime Awareness Routine

 Meditation for sleep is a bedtime wind-down routine that uses attention, breath, and body awareness to support relaxation and sleep readiness.
 It should not be described as insomnia treatment, even when it helps someone feel calmer before bed.

 Beginners can start with a short guided practice, a body scan for sleep, or simple breath awareness while lying down.
-A phone timer set for 5 minutes is enough; an hour-long routine is not required.
+Five slow rounds of breathing may be enough; an elaborate routine is not required.
 The point is to notice and return, not to perform relaxation perfectly.

 Short sleep is common.
-The CDC reports that about 35% of U.S. adults sleep less than 7 hours on average, which helps explain interest in non-drug wind-down routines like meditation source.
+The CDC reports that about 35% of U.S. adults sleep less than 7 hours on average, which helps explain interest in non-drug wind-down routines like meditation CDC guidance.

 What meditation for sleep means in plain language